Black Country Singers have been around for decades but have not been at the forfront in country music as much as their white counterparts.

 This includes the three that made it to the first spot on the contemporary chart for adults on billboard.
 The single Tell it like it is was in the first position for more than four weeks straight.

-Neville has also recorded songs with his brothers with their name being The Neville Brothers.
-Neville at 80 years announced in May of 2021 that he had retired from doing tours but he may record some albums for him to perform during special occasions.
+Neville has also recorded songs with his brothers their name being The Neville Brothers.
+Neville at 80 years announced in May of 2021 that he had retired from doing tours but he may record some albums for him to perform on special occasions.

-Ray was born on 23rd September 1930.
+Legendary cross-genre including black country singer Ray Charles was born on 23rd September 1930.
 He was a composer, pianist, songwriter, and American singer.
 Due to glaucoma, he was blinded during his early life.
 He preferred being called ‘brother Ray’ among his friends.

 In the 1950s, he pioneered soul through his combination of blues, jazz, rhythm, jazz as well as gospel styles that he inculcated into the music that he recorded for Atlantic.
 He became one of the first musicians to be granted by a mainstream record company artistic control despite being black.